HSBC : Director/PDMR Shareholding | MarketScreener

 Peter Wong

-The Awards vested on 10 March 2020 and the following transactions took place in London.
+On 12 March 2020, tranches of the Awards granted in 2017 vested and the following transactions took place in London:

 Directors